 Our senior management population (being the senior management layer below the Executive Committee) consists of 76 employees of which 25% women (status end of 2022), which is still below our objective of 32%.
 To further improve our diversity, we are continuously educating hiring managers on diversity in recruitment and internal promotions, ensuring selection includes a diverse slate of candidates for any given role.
 We are also offering flexibility wherever possible to meet the working pattern needs of employees, amongst other actions.
 In addition, we designed a roadmap for the roll-out of our Diversity, Equity, and Inclusion strategy in 2023 and beyond.

 As the number of senior management is limited, a few female hires or leavers within the senior management population have a significant impact on the above percentage.

 Values and Code of Business Conduct

-The Corbion values Care, Courage, Collaboration, and Commitment were introduced in 2018 and implemented globally in 2019 and 2020, through communication campaigns, Executive Committee sponsored events and workshops held across the world.
-In 2021, our values were further reinforced through various initiatives such as Values Showcases, the launch of free full access to the mindfulness app Headspace for all our employees, and the creation of a Preserve What Matters platform to connect our people to initiatives around sustainability and community involvement.
+The Corbion values of Care, Courage, Collaboration, and Commitment were introduced in 2018 and implemented globally in 2019 and 2020, through communication campaigns, Executive Committee-sponsored events, and workshops held across the world.
+In 2022, our values were further reinforced through various initiatives such as quarterly values showcases, complementary access to the mindfulness app Headspace for all our employees, and a Preserve What Matters platform to connect our people to initiatives around sustainability and community involvement.
 Along with the Corbion behaviors, the values guide and underpin the business strategy of Corbion.
 They form an integral part of our engagement and performance management programs and our global training and development initiatives.